fastenhealth/policy/README.md

 ## How we created these policies?

-As a company who handles PHI, it's critical you maintain and publish your own policies.
+As a company who handles PHI, it's critical we maintain and publish your own policies.
 HIPAA compliance is complicated, but it doesn't have to be.
 In order ao assure the utmost completeness of our policies, we have adopted policies from an industry leader in HIPAA compliance [Datica](htts://datica.com), healthcare's trusted HITRUST CSF Certified digital health platform.

 ### Policy Index